Mahagujarat movement

-Mahagujarat movement, (Gujarati: મહાગુજરાત આંદોલન; Mahagujarat Andolan, Māha meaning “great” in Hindi) was a political movement demanding the creation of the state of Gujarat for Gujarati-speaking people from the bilingual Bombay state of India in 1956.
+Mahagujarat movement, (Gujarati: મહાગુજરાત આંદોલન; Mahagujarat Andolan, Māha meaning “great” in Gujarati) was a political movement demanding the creation of the state of Gujarat for Gujarati-speaking people from the bilingual Bombay State of India in 1956.
 It succeeded in the formation of Gujarat on 1 May 1960.

 Etymology

 The term Mahagujarat includes all Gujarati-speaking areas, including mainland Gujarat and peninsulas of Saurashtra and Kutch.
-Writer-politician Kanaiyalal Munshi coined the term Mahagujarat at the Karachi meeting of Gujarati Sahitya Parishad in 1937.
+Writer-politician Kanaiyalal Maneklal Munshi coined the term Mahagujarat at the Karachi meeting of Gujarati Sahitya Parishad in 1937.